katholiek-onderwijs-vlaanderen/sri4node/README.md

 - the key they were registered on.
 - the javascript element being PUT / or the results of the query just read for GET operations.

 All functions are executed in order of listing here.
 All are allowed to manipulate the element, before it is inserted/updated in the table.
+For GET the *onread* method can manipulate the outgoing JSON object.
 No return value is expected, the functions manipulate the element in-place.

 ### secure

+A *secure* function receive 4 parameters :
+- *request* is the Express.js [request][express-request] object for this operation.
+- *response* is the Express.js [response][express-response] object for this operation.
+- database
+- me

 ### validate